yubobo/cdap/client/README.rst

   // Construct the client used to interact with Reactor DatasetClient datasetClient = new DatasetClient(clientConfig);

-  // Fetch list of Datasets [common] List<DatasetSpecification> datasets = datasetClient.list();
+  // Fetch list of Datasets
+  List<DatasetSpecification> datasets = datasetClient.list();

   // Create a Dataset